Sahneh County: Language

 In central district people speak Sahneh'i Kurdish which is a sub dialect of Southern Kurdish, and also in dinavar district people speak Dinavari Kurdish which is that close to Kulyayi kurdish spoken in Sonqor county that sometimes they are classified as the same sub dialect of Southern Kurdish.

-Laki sub dialect of Southern kurdish is also spoken in the very south of the Sahneh county along side the border with Harsin county.
+Laki sub dialect of Southern kurdish is also spoken in the very south of the Sahneh county alongside the border with Harsin county.